In a recent interview on NoBS Hyip Blog 1, Alertpay CEO Firoz Patel blasted the founders of E-Gold.

 Alertpay is a payment processor or money transmitter that is based in Montreal Canada.
 Alertpay is *not* a DGC (Digital Gold Currency) and their funds are not backed by gold.
 Alertpay is not licensed to do business in the United States.
 This information was also revealed in the NoBS interview with Mr. Patel (as evidenced below).

 As for what happened to EMOCorp and any others, these companies had to be licensed since they were located in the US doing business in their own state as well.
 AlertPay will need to get licensed in every US state that requires it, but for now, we do not need to for 2 reasons.
+1. Either it is not required since we are not located in the US and/or 2.
+We are not doing enough business in the particular state and there are minimums before even applying for a license.
+For now we are compliant with Fincen (in USA) and Fintrac (in Canada) which governs and regulates money laundering and suspicious transactions. |

 It is worthy to note that Alertpay actually does come into compliance with Fincen and Fintrac policies for “Ascertaining Identification” and “Record Keeping” because Alertpay does require verification before large amounts of money can be transferred through their system.
 It is also worthy to note that Alertpay has an impeccable and exemplary record with the BBB (Better Business Bureau)2 much as E-Gold and unlike Paypal.
 Alertpay is also extremely transparent and has phone numbers and address published within one click of the landing page on their website.
 As an Alertpay account holder, I had to call their support one time and the phone was answered by a very professional support person who effectively handled my situation in a few minutes.

-Quite possibly, Alertpay has the design an implementation to make it a competitor to the giant Paypal in the payment processor field but comparing Alertpay to is not unlike comparing apples to oranges.
+Quite possibly, Alertpay has the design an implementation to make it a competitor to the giant Paypal in the payment processor field but comparing Alertpay to E-Gold is not unlike comparing apples to oranges.

 Sources: